 The "Fab Five" released their debut album in 1996, were down to four by 1998 and went on hiatus in 2000.
-There have of course been multiple reunions since, including a smash-hit tour in 2007, but the lingering tail of this particular astronomical phenomenon comes down to a handful of wildly infectious songs, a cult-classic movie, epic '90s fashion and, at the heart of it, five compelling personalities.
-Even when some of them were known for not having personalities, they were compelling as all get-out.
+There have been multiple reunions since, including a smash-hit tour in 2007 and an epic appearance at the 2012 London Olympics, but the lingering tail of this particular astronomical phenomenon comes down to a handful of wildly infectious songs, a cult-classic movie, vivid '90s fashion and, at the heart of it, five compelling personalities.

-Melanie "Mel C" Chisholm, sitting in the audience, begged ignorance of the tryst.
-When Morgan asked if anything happened between Mels B and C, B replied, "Well, when I got my tongue pierced we all kissed.
+Melanie "Mel C" Chisholm, sitting in the audience, begged ignorance of the alleged tryst.
+When Morgan asked his guest if anything happened between Mels B and C, Brown replied, "Well, when I got my tongue pierced we all kissed.
 But that was just a kiss because I wanted to know what it felt like.
 It was just a silly kiss.
 Nothing sexual like that."

-Brown further told Piers Morgan, "Hopefully when Geri gets asked she wont deny it, because it was just a thing.
+Of her Ginger bombshell, Brown said, "Hopefully when Geri gets asked she wont deny it, because it was just a thing.
 It was not anything major.
 It was just a fun thing.
 You asked me a question and I answered it."